 Source: Human Fertility Database (HFD) and Human Fertility Collection (HFC), own calculations.

-This case study highlights two important features for interpreting the contours: firstly, and as shown in Figure 1b (mid subpanel), the ordering of the two contours will always be consistent: the thin solid line, indicating cumulative fertility of 1.50 children, will always be lower than, and so not intersect with, the thick solid replacement fertility line (2.05 children per woman).
+This case study highlights two important features for interpreting the contours: firstly, and as shown in Figure 1b (mid subpanel), the ordering of the two contours will always be consistent: the thin solid line, indicating pseudo cumulative fertility of 1.50 children, will always be lower than, and so not intersect with, the thick solid replacement fertility line (2.05 children per woman).
 Secondly, we can see how, as the total cumulative fertility of a cohort falls below any of the two fertility milestones, the corresponding contour will swiftly become vertical.
 In the case of West Germany, the total cumulative fertility first falls below replacement for the 1939 cohort, and has never exceeded this level since.

 Figure 1b: Production of composite fertility lattice plot for West Germany